surifirstpin/biplus_documentation/docs/Visualization.md

 <center><h1>Visualization</h1></center>

 AcuBi has an ability to create graphics and charts based on the result obtained.
-Visualization sections displays different type of pictorial representation of the data with better understanding.
-In Acubi the query result and visualization configuration seen together when you run the query in doing so , users can see the data and
+Visualization sections displays different type of pictorial representation of the data.
+In Acubi the query result and visualization configuration seen together when you run the query, So that users can see the data and picture together for better understanding.

 ## Types of Visualization